wshi9124/Portfolio-Tracker-/README.md

 On the settings page, users can update their personal information.
 There is also a toggle dark mode if users want a different view.
 <img width="700" alt="Screen Shot 2022-10-31 at 1 16 23 PM" src="https://user-images.githubusercontent.com/104730743/199075403-e23ec71e-8f84-4c9d-bdf8-dfa95006f616.png">

-Here is an example of a page that in dark mode.
+Here is an example of a page that is in dark mode.
 <img width="700" alt="Screen Shot 2022-10-31 at 1 17 00 PM" src="https://user-images.githubusercontent.com/104730743/199075416-21402b0b-0a91-4a81-ab14-75ac214dd142.png">